cesarsotovalero/cesarsotovalero.github.io/_posts/2024/2024-01-12-the-evolution-of-the-web-from-html-to-webassembly.md

 ## Web Technologies

-Initially created in the 1990s to link research papers via hyperlinks, the web quickly grew beyond its academic origins.
+Initially created in the 1990s to link research papers via "hyperlinks," the web quickly grew beyond its academic origins.
 The world's first website and web server were hosted at CERN with the address [info.cern.ch](https://info.cern.ch/).
 The very first web page can still be visited at [the project website](https://info.cern.ch/hypertext/WWW/TheProject.html).
-As web technologies evolved, they began solving a myriad of problems, leading to the continuous development and obsolescence of various technologies over time.
+On April 30th of 1993, the CERN issued a [public statement](https://home.cern/science/computing/birth-web/licensing-web) relinquishing all intellectual property rights to the World Wide Web.
+Thus making it freely accessible without any fees.
+This decision fostered an environment of unrestricted expansion and innovation in web technologies.
+Berners-Lee left CERN in October 1994 to form the [World Wide Web Consortium (W3C)](https://www.w3.org/), which today includes around 500 member organizations from around the world.
+The W3C works to create standards for web development and serves as a forum for discussing web usage.

 [//]: # (First page of Tim Berners-Lee's proposal for the World Wide Web in March 1989)
 <figure class="jb_picture">